lade-io/lade/README.md

 ## Installation

-Lade is supported on MacOS, Linux and Windows as a standalone binary.
+Lade is supported on MacOS, Linux, and Windows as a standalone binary.
 You can download the latest binary from the [releases page](https://github.com/lade-io/lade/releases) on GitHub.

 ### MacOS